Both Joule and MinnowBoard require a BIOS upgrade before running AGL on them.

 On the MinnowBoard the serial cable is an FTDI serial cable.
 The wiring can be found here.

 On the Joule the serial connection is done via the micro USB cable which is not provided in the Developer kit.
 Details can be found here.

 Interface speed is 115200 bps, 8 bits, no parity, no flow control

 Which port name is used to define the connected display(s)

 Port naming may change with HW platforms and connected display.
-The simplest is to check following the fist boot, in the systemd journal which display names are listed.
+The simplest is to check following the first boot, in the systemd journal, which display names are listed.

 journalctl |grep Output